azurecitadel/azurecitadel.github.io/labs/kubernetes/part1.md

 **💬 Note 2.**  It is fairly common for the proxy to drop after short periods of inactivity, so be prepared to re-start the `az aks browse` command if the dashboard stops responding

+## End of Module 1
+With an AKS cluster deployed and operational we're in a position to start using it, next we'll prepare the images we need and then look at deploying them to Kubernetes

 ---

 [🡸 Lab Index](..){: .btn-success}